benedikt-schesch/AST-Merging-Evaluation/README.md

   * test_result/ -> Caches the test results for a specific commit.
 Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
-First line indicates the merge result, second line indicates the runtime.
+First line indicates the merge result, second line indicates the run time.

 * .workdir/ -> This folder is used for the local computations of each process and content is named by Unix process (using "$$").
-If `DELETE_WORKDIRS` is set to `false` in `src/python/repo.py` this folder is not deleted after the computation and can be used for inspection.
+If `DELETE_WORKDIRS` is set to `false` in `src/python/repo.py` this folder is not deleted after the computation and can be inspectedx.

 * repos/ -> In this folder each repo is cloned.